How do we serve God?

 “For God is not unrighteous to forget your work and labour of love, which ye have shewed toward his name, in that ye have ministered to the saints, and do minister”.(Hebrews 6:10).

 God keeps a record of all that we do for others in His name.
 He accepts our acts of love in relation to people, as an expression of our love to Him.
-We show our Love towards God by ministering to the saints.
-As you go about your daily activities today, remember to minister to The Lord both in words and in deed, by doing just that to the people around you.
+We show our love towards God by ministering to the saints.
+As you go about your daily activities today, remember to minister to the Lord both in words and in deed, by doing just that to the people around you.
 That is how you serve the Lord.

 Here on earth mere men receive your service and your gifts, but in Heaven, the Lord Jesus receives all of these things (Hebrews 7: 8).
 So do all things you do from the heart as unto the Lord, for He is the one who will reward you (Colossian 3:17; 23-24).

 God’s word for you today is this: Do not forget that you serve God by serving the people He has put in your life or the people He leads you to on a daily basis.
 Remember, you cannot say you love God whom you have not seen unless you first love your brothers and sisters whom you have seen.
 Remain blessed!
-Pastor Rufus Ajiboye
+Pastor Rufus Ajiboy

 Similar Posts